-After undergraduate studies in Marine Biology at Long Island University, Leslie began feeling the call to focus on helping people and not just whales, so she headed to seminary at Columbia International University for a MA in Intercultural Studies and then Teaching English as a Second Language (ESL).
+After undergraduate studies in marine biology at Long Island University, Leslie felt called to focus on helping people and not just whales, so she headed to seminary at Columbia International University for a masters in intercultural studies and then Teaching English as a Second Language (ESL).
 She honed her grammar-teaching skills, and her heart for the world, with ESL students at Boston University.

+Leslie, her husband, Tom and their four children live in rural New Hampshire.
 Captivated by the Caribbean while spending a semester at sea, she is an avid scuba diver, with the Red Sea and Great Barrier Reef on her bucket list.
-In the meantime, when not teaching or preparing to do so, you can find her reading, running, napping, or nibbling dark chocolate.
+In the meantime, when not teaching or preparing to do so, you can find her reading, running, napping or nibbling dark chocolate.

 “Before this class, I never really understood writing and thought it was tedious and painstakingly hard.
 Now I really enjoy it!
 Thank you for bringing me joy through writing and your class!” —2021–2022 Student